michaeloryl/rollo-npm/README.md

 Alias: *turnAround*

+#####RIGHT
+_**right**_ [*degrees*:number]

+Changes the current or next heading of the Sphero.
+Accepts only positive numbers.
+For example, "right 45" will cause the Sphero to veer off to the right.
+If no degree parameter is specified, the Sphero will turn 90 degrees.

+Alias: *turnRight*

 #####SPEED
 **_speed_** *percent*:number

 Sets the percentage of full speed the sphero will use when moving

+#####TURN
+_**turn**_ *degrees*:number

+Changes the heading that the Sphero is travelling.
+If moving, it will cause an immediate turn.
+If still, it will adjust the heading used the next time the Sphero moves.
+The degrees can be specified as a postive (clockwiswe) number or as a negative (counterclockwise) number.

 ### Variable Assignment